Best Data Pipeline Tools in 2026

 What is the best data pipeline tools tool in 2026?

-Based on our composite ranking of community adoption, search interest, review quality, and pricing accessibility, Apache Pulsar ranks #1 among 15 data pipeline tools with a score of 75.
-Apache Kafka (70) and SQLMesh (48) round out the top picks.
+Based on our composite ranking of community adoption, search interest, review quality, and pricing accessibility, Apache Kafka ranks #1 among 15 data pipeline tools with a score of 91.
+Apache Airflow (82) and Apache Spark (78) round out the top picks.
 Rankings are recalculated regularly as new data comes in.

 Are there free data pipeline tools available?

-Yes, 15 of the 15 data pipeline tools in our ranking offer a free tier or are fully open-source.
-Apache Pulsar, Apache Kafka, SQLMesh are among the top free options.
+Yes, 14 of the 15 data pipeline tools in our ranking offer a free tier or are fully open-source.
+Apache Kafka, Apache Airflow, Apache Spark are among the top free options.

 How are the data pipeline tools ranked?